luizmendez/learning-react-with-dogs/components.md

 -   High Order Component that renders the appropriate component depending on the current location
 -   Delegates what to show depending on the current location path
 -   Gets the current location path and divides it into path parts
--   Have three types of routing components:
+-   Has three types of routing components:
-    -   `<Route />`: compares the current path with route path and render its children if there's a match
+    -   `<Route />`: compares the current path with its path prop and renders its children if they match
-    -   `<Redirect />`: compares the current path with the redirect prop and changes the location if there is a match
+    -   `<Redirect />`: compares the current path with the redirect prop and changes the location if they match
     -   `<Otherwise />`: redirects to the given path if the current location doesn't match any registered path
 -   The values of Routes, Redirects and Otherwise are registered in the router internals
 -   Reads params in the URI to render sub paths (dog/:dogbreed - dog/shiba)
 -   Creates a listener on history.pushState to be able to manage routing without having to reload the page
--   Uses **React Context** to manage and share state
+-   Uses **React Context** to manage and share state, avoiding the use of 3rd party libraries as a way to learn state management just using React

 #### `<Route />`

 -   Register a path on the router
 -   Compares the current path with the route path and if there's a match render the route children

 #### `<Redirect />`